How Long Do Solar Panels Last?

 Your solar panels are made up of numerous photovoltaic (PV) cells linked together and protected by a sheet of glass.
 These panels are then installed in a location that will receive direct sunlight, which your PV system converts into electricity.

-When it comes to your solar power system, the average solar panels’ lifespan can vary based on a number of factors.
+When it comes to your solar power system, the average lifespan of solar panels can vary based on a number of factors.
 These factors include things you both can and can’t control, including:

 - Type and quality of your solar panels

 - The quality of the installation

 - How frequently you perform solar panel maintenance

 - Variations in climate, including extremes in temperatures